aya-prover/aya-prover-docs/src/blog/path-elab.md

 and expressions as Cubical Agda did, but we have encountered several problems.
 Here's the story, in chronological order.

+Below, we use "type checking" and we actually mean "elaboration".

 ## First attempt

 **Principle**: do not annotate the terms (including variable references) with types, because this is going to harm efficiency and the code that tries to generate terms (now they'll have to generate the types as well, pain!).